Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - Simply rerun the installation; Wabbajack errors are often temporary.

 - **Hacking - Why can’t I use the vanilla hacking mini-game?**
-  - It’s replaced by Immersive Minigames, which offers a balanced, resource-management-focused alternative.
+  - It’s replaced by Immersive Minigames, offering a balanced, resource-management-focused alternative.

 - **Keybinds - How can I view Uranium Fever’s keybinds?**
   - Press `K` in the pause menu.